 - 2. Generate the private key and certificate signing request (CSR).
-When you are using openssl to generate private/public key pairs and CSRs, for the private key that you are going to paste into the CloudStack UI, be sure to convert it into PKCS#8 format. - (a) Generate a new 2048-bit private key openssl genrsa -des3 -out yourprivate.key 2048 openssl req -new -key yourprivate.key -out yourcertificate.csr openssl pkcs8 -topk8 -in yourprivate.key -out yourprivate.pkcs8.encrypted.key
+When you are using openssl to generate private/public key pairs and CSRs, for the private key that you are going to paste into the CloudStack UI, be sure to convert it into PKCS#8 format. - (a) Generate a new 2048-bit private key

+'''

+openssl genrsa -des3 -out yourprivate.key 2048

+'''

 (b) Generate a new certificate CSR.
-Ensure the creation of a wildcard certificate, eg .consoleproxy. company.com
+Ensure the creation of a wildcard certificate, eg \star .consoleproxy.com